emard/wifi_jtag/README.md

 Might be LUA is slow?

-Now I've rewritten this in C (but not yet tested :)
+Now I've rewritten this in C for Arduino ESP8266 (but not yet tested :)

-To install arduino support for ESP8266 you can follow instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
+Fastest way is to install normal arduino-1.6.x or higher and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls

-Or in this project
-https://github.com/esp8266/Arduino
+This project will compile all tools for ESP8266 and add 8266 in arduino IDE and eclipse: https://github.com/esp8266/Arduino